 Signs and symptoms of acute myeloid leukemia

 Acute myeloid leukemia (AML) can cause many different signs and symptoms.
-Some occur more commonly with certain subtypes.
+Some are more common with certain subtypes of AML.

 Problems caused by low numbers of blood cells

 Many signs and symptoms of AML result from a shortage of normal blood cells, which happens when the leukemia cells crowd out the normal blood-making cells in the bone marrow.
 As a result, people do not have enough normal red blood cells, white blood cells, and blood platelets.
 These shortages show up on blood tests, and they can also cause symptoms.

 Symptoms from low red blood cell counts (anemia): Red blood cells carry oxygen to all of the cells in the body.
 A shortage of red blood cells can cause:

 - Feeling cold

 Symptoms from low white blood cell counts: Infections can occur because of a shortage of normal white blood cells (called leukopenia) or a shortage of normal neutrophils (called neutropenia).
 Neutrophils are a type of white blood cell needed to fight infections from bacteria.
 Patients with AML can get infections that don’t seem to go away or may get one infection after another.
 Fever often goes along with the infection.

 Although people with AML may have high white blood cell counts due to excess numbers of leukemia cells, these cells don’t protect against infection the way normal white blood cells do.

 Symptoms from low blood platelet counts: Platelets in the blood normally help stop bleeding.
 A shortage of blood platelets (called thrombocytopenia) can lead to: